T

 Local etiquette

-• When eating with your right hand, use only your fingertips and avoid touching your palm to the plate.
+• When eating with your right hand (common for rice and curry), ensure your fingers are clean and use only your fingertips to scoop food.

-• Tipping is not mandatory but appreciated for good service, typically around 10% for restaurants.
+• Tipping is not mandatory but appreciated for good service, typically around 10% at restaurants.

 Plan the rest of your Colombo trip